jacksleight/statamic-focal-link/README.md

 You can enable automatic ID discovery by setting the `discovery` option to an array of XPath expressions, these will be used to find matching elements in the destination page.

-The key should be the path to the elements containing the ID attribute, the value should be the path to the node that contains the label, relative to the element.
-If you set the value to `true` a label will be generated from the ID using `Str::headline()`.
+The key should be the path to the elements containing the ID attribute, the value should be the path to the node that contains the label relative to the element.
+If the value is not set or the node cannot be found a label will be generated from the ID using `Str::headline()`.

 ### Example Link Type Settings